For cart-based ordering, use

 Shipping method name (e.g.

-FedEx Ground, UPS 2nd Day Air).Shipping cost.
+FedEx Ground, UPS 2nd Day Air).number

 Updated shipping address.
 Fields: